 To request an item be retrieved and set aside for you, please complete the Click and Collect Request Form.
 You will need to complete the form for each item you would like to request.
 Collections will be at the Welcome Desk, Mile End Library.

 The reservation service has recently resumed.
 Please note reservations can only be applied when all copies of the item are on loan at your home site.
 For more information on how to reserve library materials please visit our Borrowing Basics page.

 Items can now be returned at any Queen Mary Library site via the external “book drop” outside Mile End Library, the Self-Service Kiosk at Whitechapel Library, and either the “book drop” or the Self-Service option at West Smithfield Library.

-As of 6th July 2020, final year students only can post their library books back to Queen Mary University of London Library free of charge within the UK.
+As of 12 April 2021 students can post their library books back to Queen Mary University of London Library free of charge within the UK.
 You will need either a printer or a smartphone that receives emails to produce the label, and then you can drop your parcels off at your nearest Post Office.
 To apply please contact email@example.com.

 The best way to access online resources is via Queen Mary Library Services' Library Search regardless of geographic location.